jzh-Bill/jzh-Bill/README.md

 This is introduction page of me

-- 🔭 I’m currently working on the my capstone project "Facial Recognition & Alarm System"
+- 🔭 I’m currently working with Dr.Tom Cesari as a research assistant focusing on online machine learning.
-- 🌱 I’m currently learning the Machine learning and Network
+- 🌱 I’m currently learning machine learning in the University of Ottawa
-- 📫 How to reach me: zj8847@truman.edu
+- 📫 How to reach me: zhihaojin.bill@outlook.com
 - 🔎 Personal Website: https://zhihaojin.tech.blog/
 - ⚡ Fun fact: Love Spaces more than Tabs